harvardinformatics/informatics-website/docs/faq/index.md

     ##### How can I create an account for the cluster?

     Cluster account creation is handled by Research Computing.
-See [their documentation](https://docs.rc.fas.harvard.edu/kb/how-do-i-get-a-research-computing-account/) regarding how to request an account.
+See [their documentation :octicons-link-external-24:](https://docs.rc.fas.harvard.edu/kb/how-do-i-get-a-research-computing-account/){:target="_blank"} regarding how to request an account.

 ??? question "How can I know about future workshops?"